Makeshift/connor-base-config/readme.md

 The config is stored as a global symbol.
 Every time you require `connor-base-config` it will be referencing the same config variable.
 This means that no matter where you load config in your project, it will be available to every module that requires it.

+### Features
+* Follows [Convict](https://github.com/mozilla/node-convict)'s schemas and maintains its API - Should be a drop-in replacement for most.
+* JSON5 by default
+* Stackable schema
+* Stored as a globally consistent singleton
+* Can load config from various sources (env vars, arguments, in-line)
+* Optional validation
+* Optionally load config before loading the schema

 ### Install
 `npm install connor-base-config`